We've probably all taken an IQ test, but would you know where to place yourself on the emotional intelligence (EQ) spectrum?

 This is about taking conscious control of your emotion(s) and using any number of strategies to affect your emotional state.
 Even if the strategy you use doesn't directly work with the emotion, it can still alter how you feel.
 Reframing, perhaps?
 Challenging your thoughts?
 Any of the emotional processing techniques?
 Shifting your focus to pleasant memories and feeling gratitude?
 Or a physical intervention, maybe a walk?
 To name just a few examples.

 That's the end of the simple 3-step list.

 Try it the next time you find yourself in an emotional state that could be more constructive for the occasion.
 If you can, start with a simple, not too charged emotion and apply the 3 steps.

 How effective are you with these steps already?

 When you find yourself in an unconstructive emotional state, how do you deal with it?

-Can you recognise a pattern of how you approach them? (e.g. do you always tend to "fight" as in trying to change your emotions by whatever means necessary, or perhaps you tend to "flee" from them, trying to distract yourself and avoid them in some way)
+Can you identify a pattern of how you approach emotions? (e.g. do you always tend to "fight" as in trying to change your emotions by whatever means necessary?
+Or perhaps you tend to "flee" from them, trying to distract yourself and avoid them in some way)

 By recognising what you already do that is working, you can apply that in more contexts.
 And if you notice that you're dealing with emotional states in an unconstructive way, there's value in that too.
 You can only change and improve what you're aware of, so you're on the right path now.

 Emotions powerfully affect how we show up in the world, and how we experience life.
-So I hope this article helps you to develop your EQ and live your best life!
+So I hope this article helps you to boost your EQ and sweeten your experience of life.

 Wishing you (emotional) wellness,